-Generating a one-frequency tone is another way to add a tone if you do not want to use the default tones and do not have a way to upload a tone from a network or removable media location.
+Generating a one-frequency tone is another way to add a tone if you do not want to use the default tones or upload a tone from a network or removable media location.

-Figure 128.
+Figure 139.
 Add Tone - Generate Tone

 To generate a tone: